jonapap/personal-site/content/about.md

 ![](/images/about_picture.jpg)

 Hi, I'm Jonathan, a second-year computer science student at the University of Ottawa.
-I enjoy nature, swimming, and going cross-country skiing in the Winter.
+I enjoy nature, swimming, and cross-country skiing in the Winter.
 Oh, and of course, I love learning about pretty much anything related to mathematics, science, or technology.

 Here is where you can find me online: